viamrobotics/docs/docs/components/movement-sensor.md

 _**(Experimental!)**_

 The experimental `rtk-station` allows you to configure your own correction source.
-This does not provide any movement sensor data on its own, but can be linked to an RTK-ready GPS module on a moving robot and send that robot correction data over your own network, radio or Bluetooth in areas where internet connectivity is limited, or where an NTRIP server is unavailable.
+This does not provide any movement sensor data on its own, but can be linked to an RTK-ready GPS module on a moving robot and send that robot correction data over your own network, radio, or Bluetooth in areas where internet connectivity is limited, or where an NTRIP server is unavailable.
 We have implemented this in a way that does not rely on an internet connection to get correction data for a moving GPS.

-More information on RTK error correction can be found at <a href="https://novatel.com/an-introduction-to-gnss/chapter-5-resolving-errors/real-time-kinematic-rtk" target="_blank">ht<span></span>tps://novatel.com/an-introduction-to-gnss/chapter-5-resolving-errors/real-time-kinematic-rtk</a>.

 For all of the following RTK-station configurations, `children` is the list of one or more other GPS components that can take RTCM corrections.